-&lt;sup>25 Although Fernando knows that Don Juan has abandoned a woman in Seville named Leonor, he does not make the connection to his own sister.
+25 Although Fernando knows that Don Juan has abandoned a woman in Seville named Leonor, he does not make the connection to his own sister.

 RIBETE (Aside) There goes the show!
 Is anyone listening?
 Hello, hey!
-775

-If he's embarked on a new romance

-maybe it's time for us to do the same

-and head for home.
-Here comes

-the lightning, the tempests, the trials,

-the vipers, the basilisks, 780

-the storms, the torrents

-pouring from her eyes.

-If the first time she is tested we get

-raptures, sleepless nights,

-furies, rages, jealousy, 785

-flashing sparks, and thunderbolts,

-what will come next?

-I expect she's thinking

-of what havoc she can wreak now,

-like a true Amazon.
-790

-( Aloud ) Oh, my lady!
+If he's embarked on a new romance maybe it's time for us to do the same 775 and head for home.
+Here comes the lightning, the tempests, the trials, the vipers, the basilisks, 26 the storms, the torrents pouring from her eyes.
+780 If the first time she is tested we get raptures, sleepless nights, furies, rages, jealousy, flashing sparks, and thunderbolts, what will come next?
+785 I expect she's thinking of what havoc she can wreak now, as she seeks her revenge.
+(Aloud) Oh, my lady!
 With whom do I have the pleasure of speaking?

-which whom do I have the preusare of speaking.

-LEONOR Leave me, you fool!

-She cuffs RIBETE
+790 LEONOR Leave me, you fool!
+She cuffs RIBETE RIBETE Beelzebub!

-RIBETE Poolzabubl What also can I call you?

-KIDLIL Beelzebub!
 What else can I call you?
-795

 You're giving the devil a run for his money!
-Whe do you take me for Don Juan?
-195

 Who do you take me for, Don Juan?
 Where did that come from!
 That was quite a wallop!

-LEONOR Go away!
+795 LEONOR Go away!
 Leave me be!

-Exit RIBETE

-o a -

-When, oh when, oh Heavens 800

-will you rain down your fury upon him?
+Exit RIBETE When, oh when, oh Heavens will you rain down your fury upon him?
 When will there be consequences?
 Where has justice fled?

-Where has it gone?

-How can it cover up 805

-such iniquity as this?

-Justice undoes itself

-in pleading for a villain!
+800 Where has it gone?
+How can it cover up such iniquity as this?
+Justice undoes itself in pleading for a villain!

-&lt;sup>26 Basilisk: mythical snake-like creature that could kill with its sight.
-Amazons: In Greek mythology, female warriors known for their strength and skills in war.

 Where are your thunderbolts, oh Jove?
+805

+26 Basilisk: Mythical snake-like creature that could kill with its eyes.

 Does your arm lie useless and idle?
-How can you suffer this barbarous betrayal?
-810 Does Vulcan not provide weapons of fire, forged by his hammer, from which there is no escape?
-Where is Nemesis, goddess of revenge?
-To which god has she ceded her power, 815 who might gladly avenge me instead?
+How can you suffer 810

+this barbarous betrayal?

+Does Vulcan not provide

+weapons of fire, 015

+forged by his hammer, 815

+from which there is no escape?
+27 Where is Nemesis, goddess of revenge?

+To which god has she ceded her power,

+who might gladly avenge me instead?

 Fortune metes out its blows at a whim.
+820

-Merit has no importance; virtue finds no reward.
-820 Is love held in such low regard that one who claims to be noble need not restrain his affections?
+Merit has no importance; 020

+virtue finds no reward.

+Is love held in such low regard

+that one who claims to be noble

+need not restrain his affections?
+825

 What is this misery?

-How can such truth be hidden, 825 such affection despoiled such excellence destroyed, such blood dishonored, such modesty bandied about?
-How can honor such as mine 830 be consumed and undone?
+How can such truth be hidden,

+such affection despoiled

+such excellence destroyed,

+such blood dishonored, 830

+such modesty bandied about?

+How can honor such as mine

+be consumed and undone?

 I, to be spurned and dishonored like this?

 What evils the heavens allow!
+835

 My nobility scorned?

 My reputation tarnished?

-835 My devotion unrequited?
-Is it possible that my faith, which reached beyond the farthest stars, could be so slandered by Don Juan?
+My devotion unrequited?

+Is it possible that my faith,

+which reached beyond the farthest stars, 840

+could be so slandered by Don Juan?

 Vengeance, vengeance, oh heavens!

-840 Let the world gossip: despite what people might think, all will witness in my valor the most amazing story, the worthiest resolution 845 the world has ever seen.
-And I swear, by the blue-veiled heavens, and by all the lights that shine within them, 850
+Let the world gossip:

+despite what people might think, 0.45

+all will witness in my valor 845

+the most amazing story, the worthiest resolution

+the world has ever seen.

+And I swear,

+by the blue-veiled heavens, 850

+and by all the lights 0.50

+that shine within them,

+mat sinne within them,

-Vulcan: Roman god of volcanoes and metalworking who forged the weapons of the other gods.
+$^{^{27}}$ Vulcan: Roman god of volcanoes and metalworking who forged armor and weapons for the gods, including the lightning bolts of Jove (also known as Jupiter).

-either to triumph

-or to die in the attempt,

-without a thought to quarrels, 855

-to scorn, contempt,

-disdain, ingratitude,

-antipathy or hatred!

-I will see my honor restored

-to the very heavens above.
-860

-Either my madness will absolve my errors,

-or that same madness will grant me

-the courage to right a woman's wrongs,

-with what excesses it may require,

-with what errors may come.
+either to triumph or to die in the attempt, without a thought to quarrels, 855 to scorn, contempt, disdain, ingratitude, antipathy or hatred!
+I will see my honor restored to the very heavens above.
+860 Either my madness will absolve my errors, or that same madness will grant me the courage to right a woman's wrongs, with what excesses it may require, with what errors may come.
 865